logv/superfluous/README.md

 ===========

-*superfluous* is a node.js app & component server. at its core, it deals with how the server & client communicate in the modern app environment.

-there are two major pieces of communication during the app life cycle.
+*superfluous* is a node.js app & component server. at its core, it deals with how the server & client communicate in the modern app environment.  there are two major pieces of communication during the app life cycle.
 The initial delivery, and subsequent interactions. superfluous connects the two :-D

 ## Quick Start

 ### 0) get it running

-    git clone superfluous.git

     # install node (>= 0.8) and mongo-db

     # get the code and dependencies for superfluous
+    npm install superfluous
+    superfluous create my_first_app

-    cd superfluous/superfluous
+    cd my_first_app
     npm install
+    vim package.json # edit your app name here

     # start the server with the dev environment for
     # localhost